pippimotta/fungal-base-tufte/content/about.md

 What I'm trying to do more: keeping my dopamine at a stable level, being wary of structive inequality,  exploring the potential of cyber anarchism, discovering mushrooms in the gap of capitalist world. {{< sidenote "sn-example" >}}Referring to *[The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins](https://press.princeton.edu/books/paperback/9780691220550/the-mushroom-at-the-end-of-the-world)*{{< /sidenote >}}

-What I'm trying to avoid: inaccurate definition, overdosement of vocabulary and theory, ecstasy triggered by dramatic pain, meetings that could've been emails, satisfying with being a perpetual layman.
+What I'm trying to avoid: inaccurate definition, overdosement of vocabulary and theory, ecstasy triggered by dramatic pain, meetings that could've been emails, satisfying with being a perpetual dilettante.